Skalka (Prostějov District)

 Skalka (Strerowitz) is a spa municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 300 inhabitants.

 Skalka lies approximately 9 km south-east of Prostějov, 22 km south of Olomouc, and 212 km east of Prague.

+Demographics

 Economy

 Skalka is known for a small spa.
 Alkaline-sulphuric mineral springs spring here, which are used for therapeutic baths.